imagineLife/big-site/content/mongo/performance/indexes.md

 ## Single Field Indexes

 Simplest index.
-Captures the keys on a single field
+Captures the keys on a single field.

 - can _find a single val_ of the indexed field
 - can _find a range of vals_ of the indexed field
 - can _find several distinct vals_ in a single query
-- can use dot notation to index sub-document fields
+- can _use dot notation_ to index sub-document fields

 ### A Query without Indexes

+Basically, a query without an index scans a whole collection.
+A query WITH an index only scans the indexes, then based on the matching index results, pulls the data-by-index from the collection.

 ```bash
 db.people.find({ssn: "720-38-5636"}).explain("executionStats")